-Adobe and hyper-personalization for telecoms
+Adobe and hyper-personalization

 From increasing profitability to brand allegiance and reputation, customer experience matters, especially in industries like telecom.
 In order to keep customers from switching carriers, telecoms have to create a satisfying customer experience, while at the same time, upselling and cross-selling new products and services, and turning reluctant customers into loyal promoters.
 This is why so many telecoms have turned to experience platforms to help them with hyper-personalization.

 What is hyper-personalization?
 It’s about giving customers what they want when they want it and sometimes delivering an experience they didn’t even know they wanted yet.
 With a platform like Adobe Experience Cloud, predicting customer behavior and satisfying their needs in the moment becomes possible.

 Acquisition and conversion through hyper-personalization

 In order to acquire and convert new customers, telcos must effectively target them, and Adobe Experience Cloud can do that.
 Adobe Experience Manager allows marketers to personalize customers’ experience on the website with dynamic content, improving their engagement and nudging them towards conversion.
 AEM also allows marketers to retarget abandoned carts with personalized notifications and emails in real-time, and recommend plans, device upgrades, and other products based on customers’ browsing histories.

 The telecom industry is starting to think long-term, shifting away from focusing on customer acquisition to churn management.
 More importantly, telcos are implementing loyalty strategies in order to keep customers and strengthen their business.